CSS-Tricks/MovingBoxes/README.markdown

 		reducedSize : .8,    // non-current panel size: 80% of current panel size
 		imageRatio  : 4/3,   // Image ratio set to 4:3
 		speed       : 500,   // animation time in milliseconds
-		hashTags    : true,  // if true, hash tags are enabled wrap        : false  // if true, the panel will "wrap" at the ends });
+		fixedHeight : true,  // if true, slider height set to max panel height; if false, slider height will auto adjust. hashTags    : true,  // if true, hash tags are enabled wrap        : false  // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends });

 ### Methods